A breast tumour refers to an abnormal mass of tissue that forms in the breast due to uncontrolled cell growth. It can be:

 The biopsy sample is analysed to check:

 Early treatment gives the best results.
-If you or your loved ones have any of these symptoms or breast lumps and need consultations, Bangla Health Connect connects you with experts at Apollo Hospitals.
+If you or your loved ones have any of these symptoms or breast lumps and need consultations, Bangla Health Connect connects you with experts at hospitals worldwide.

-India offers reliable and affordable treatment for breast tumours, with world-class doctors and hospitals.
-On average, breast lump (tumour) operation cost in India ranges from ₹80,000 to ₹4,00,000 (approximately $960 and $4,800), depending on the procedure and hospital.
+On average, breast lump (tumour) operation cost in India ranges from $1000 to $1500, while in Thailand it ranges from $1600 to $2,800.
 The final cost may vary based on multiple factors such as the treatment method, hospital location, and type of tumour.
 Before viewing the detailed table of treatment-wise costs, it's helpful to understand what influences these expenses most.

 Several factors can influence the total cost of breast tumour treatment in India: